-Initial online application: Applicants will submit a short initial application through an online portal on FID's website, through an application form in French or in English which can be consulted here.
+- Initial online application: Applicants will submit a short initial application through an online portal on FID's web-site, through an application form in French or in English.
 Fund staff will review these applications, according to the evaluation criteria detailed in this Call for Proposals.
-The Fund will aim to review, make a decision, and notify the applicant of the decision on the initial application within approximately 3 months of receipt of the application.

-- 2 Additional information gathering: Applicants whose applications pass the initial screen will be invited to the next stage of application review, during which Fund staff may, for example, ask follow-up questions; request additional documentation on specific issues; discuss with partners on the proposal; and reach out to external experts with relevant sector, local context, or technical expertise to receive input on the application.
+The Fund will aim to review, make a decision, and notify the applicant of the decision on the initial application within approximately 3 months of receipt of the application. - 2.
+Additional information gathering: Applicants whose applications pass the initial screen will be invited to the next stage of application review, during which Fund staff may, for example, ask follow-up questions; request additional documentation on specific issues.
+FID may contact partners about the proposal as well as one or more external experts on the sector of the proposed solution.
 During this process, Fund staff may provide input on the applicant's proposal, or request edits to the submitted application.
 This stage of the process, which may take approximately 1-4 months, culminates in either a submission of a package of investment materials to the Review Committee or with FID's decision not to proceed to the final step of the review process. - 3 Convening and recommendations by the Review Committee: Final recommendations for funding decisions on applications will be made by a "Review Committee" composed of qualified experts.